Second-year neuroscience student Christine Loo with Clinical Research Coordinator Danielle Berglund (GCD, 2010)

 As a mentor, your role is to help your student get the most out of his/her college experience and to help them transition to graduate/professional school or the workplace.

-- At least one contact per month with your student (face-to-face, telephone, email)
+- Contacting your student at least once per month (face-to-face, telephone, email)

 - Attending the orientation in the fall and closing reception in the spring